Stimul8d/Dave-Huntley/src/content/blog/making-catchball-work.md

 ---
   title: "Making Catchball Work"
-publishDate: "2024-03-15"
-category: "Leadership & Transformation"
+  category: "Lean Thinking"
+  order: 3
   tags: ["strategy", "leadership", "x-matrix", "hoshin", "catchball"]
   summary: "Catchball turns strategy deployment from a broadcast into a conversation.
 Here's how to do it properly."
-readingTime: 10
   draft: false
 ---

 Imagine playing catch with yourself.
 Stupid idea, right?
 Yet that's exactly how most organisations handle strategy - throwing ideas into the void and hoping someone catches them.